 - I used rolled oats here, but you can substitute them with quick oats.
 Rolled oats will give denser chewier granola clusters.

 - You can substitute dark chocolate chips with cacao nibs.
+NOTE: cacao nibs are hard to chew.

 Faq

-The typical serving size of granola is up to 1/3 cup.
+The typical serving size of granola is up to ⅓ cup.
 This means indulging in a huge bowl of granola for breakfast is way excessive.
 But again serving size depends on your energy needs.
 So the right portion of granola would be the portion that leaves you satisfied, but not stuffed.

-Serve granola with the milk.
+- Serve granola with the milk.

-Enjoy granola over ice cream.
+- Enjoy granola over ice cream.

-Serve granola with fruits and a drizzle of nut butter.
+- Serve granola with fruits and a drizzle of nut butter.

-Snack granola straight out of the jar.
+- Snack granola straight out of the jar.

-Make a parfait.
+- Make a yogurt parfait.

-Add granola to a fruit salad.
+- Add granola to a fruit salad.

 This Peanut Butter Granola is a delicious and super healthy breakfast choice for the whole family.
 It's a nutritious meal packed with fibers good for our digestion, proteins, and essential Omega-3s.
 It's crunchy, sweet, and filled with wonderful flavors.
+Enjoy!

 Peanut Butter Granola